matteoferla/Fragmenstein/README.md

 And going from very lax in increasing strictness.
 This prevents some weird mapping.

 For more see `get_mcs_mapping`.

+## Knows its past

+The `Chem.Mol` object will have `Chem.Atom` objects with the RDKit property `_Origin`.
+This is a json stringified list of reference hit name dot atom index.
+`fragmenstein.origin_from_mol(mol)` will extract these for you.

+Also there will be a field,`_StDev`, which is the average of the three axes of the standard deviation of the positions of the contributing atoms. `fragmenstein.origin_from_stdev(mol)` extracts them.

 ## Unresolved issues